Bryconc/bryconc.github.io/_posts/2016-08-29-Reflection_of_Personal_Ethics.md

 <hr>

 Defining my personal system of ethics...
-You certainly didn't choose an easy topic for an improve speaking exercise.
+You certainly didn't choose an easy topic for an improv speaking exercise.
 I find it so difficult to nail down an abstract concept of my ethical process, because I feel like my ethical choices are highly situational.
 To add unto that I (as well as most people I would assume) don't actively recognize a thought process when making an ethical judgement.
 These concepts have become so ingrained in us that it's really just a knee-jerk reaction.
 Which, now that I put it into words, seems highly dangerous; we value our ethical beliefs so highly, but we can't even define a logical process to them